 Love is in the air throughout this Jane Austen classic.
 While not as well-known as Pride and Prejudice, it features an amusing heroine who has a penchant for matchmaking.
 This is one of the heavier books on this list in size and vocabulary, but it’s basically a rom com in classic form. | Amazon | BookOutlet

 The Adventures of Huckleberry Finn by Mark Twain

-Mark Twain’s best known work is worth a visit if you’ve never read it.
-From Goodreads “A nineteenth-century boy from a Mississippi River town recounts his adventures as he travels down the river with a runaway slave, encountering a family involved in a feud, two scoundrels pretending to be royalty, and Tom Sawyer’s aunt who mistakes him for Tom.”
+Mark Twain’s best known work is worth a visit if you’ve never read it, or haven’t as an adult.
+From Goodreads “A 19th century boy from a Mississippi river town recounts his adventures as he travels down the river with a runaway slave, encountering a family involved in a feud, two scoundrels pretending to be royalty, and Tom Sawyer’s aunt who mistakes him for Tom.”

 1984 by George Orwell